Learning through basketball

 Though Herring and others participate for basketball, they learn more than they realize.

 Participants arrive at 10 a.m. and begin each day with a prevention program.
 Following lunch, they participate in an educational program.
-Both programs are part of a series called “team talk.”
+Both programs are part of a series called &8220;team talk.&8221;

-The kids’ focus — three hours of recreational/basketball time — begins at 2 p.m. the basketball players practice for the Maxeyball three-on-three tournament.
-These players aren’t to be confused with the PAL team that recently placed second at the National PAL basketball championships in Hampton, Virginia.
+The kids’ focus &045; three hours of recreational/basketball time &045; begins at 2 p.m.
+The basketball players practice for the Maxeyball 3-on-3 tournament.
+These players aren’t to be confused with the PAL team that recently placed second at the National PAL basketball championships in Hampton, Va.